Skip to main content

 2. Pleo-specific integration information

-These URIs allow Pleo and users to interact with your integration.
+These URIs allow Pleo and users to interact with your application.

 3. Technical information